jensnieulandt/jensnieulandt.github.io/content/index.md

 My team, specifically, is a bunch of enthusiasts dedicated to optimizing a (privately licensed) highly complex application used internationally carrying the name T-App.
 We also maintain internal tools and try to be the driving force for automation.

 So far, I have worked on porting T-App to the latest version of PHP.
-I am trying to get the team on board with automated testing.
-I'm creating a structure for documentation.
+I am trying to get the team on board with automated testing and I'm creating a structure for documentation.

 My biggest achievement is successfully reworking the cloud infrastructure to be deployed with a reusable Terraform setup and creating a helm chart for the app to run on Kubernetes (AWS ECR).

-Lately I've developed a keen intrest in everything Kubernetes, and I'm evolving into "the DevOps guy".
+Lately, I've developed a keen interest in Kubernetes, and I'm evolving into "the DevOps guy".
 That also means I'm the go-to person for everything CI/CD.

 ## :deer: Springbok Agency (2019 - 2021)

 I was eager to get into a more specialized role, which is what I did at Springbok.
 The Mechelen-based agency allowed me to focus on full-stack development for Pan-European customers, primarily using Laravel and Vue.js.
-I was fortunate to gain hands-on DevOps experience using tools like Github, Envoyer, and Azure DevOps.
+I was fortunate to gain hands-on DevOps experience using tools like GitHub, Envoyer, and Azure DevOps.

 Because of my previous experience, I also spent time porting legacy software.
 I introduced automated testing to the company culture and tech stack, while also supporting and mentoring multiple junior developers.